-Visit our YouTube page for access to recordings of recent presentations from 2013's Global Health Histories seminar series.
+Visit our YouTube page to access recordings of recent presentations from 2013 and 2014's Global Health Histories seminar series.
 These include presentations on animicrobial resistance, NGO contributions to public health, Traditional Chinese Medicine, and digital communication and health.
 The site is constantly being updated with new material so keep checking back for updates.

 Visit the Global Health Histories project's website for more videos and presentations from previous years.

 CGHH's 2013 publication Tuberculosis: A Short History, edited by Medcalf; Altink; Saavedra & Bhattacharya, is available as a free-to-download copy in PDF format.
 Inside, Dr Helen Bynum introduces Tuberculosis as an ancient and deadly foe; Professor Christoph Gradmann explores Robert Koch and the Tubercule Bacillus; Dr Niels Brimnes examines the global tuberculosis programme of the World Health Organization; Dr Henrice Altink charts TB in the British Empire; and members of the WHO Stop TB Department present a short history of drug-resistant TB.
 This book is also lavishly illustrated with images from the Wellcome Library's image collection and the World Health Organization's photogrpahic archives.
 Click here to download TB-A Short History (PDF , 6,861kb)